A Manager’s Checklist for Employee Check-Ins

 - Review the employee’s list of goals and projects to see if there are any due or running off course.

-- Make a note of important department or company changes that need to be discussed with the employee.
+- Make a note of important department or company changes that should be discussed.

 - Review any feedback sent/received to identify any discussion points.